Major incidents can take many forms, for example:

 - In an emergency where public health issues may be a factor, particularly where there is significant pollution or where there are significant levels of causalities, the public health service will be alerted.

-The City Council may sometimes be the lead agency in appropriate situations, for example, localised flooding and disaster recovery.
+We may sometimes be the lead agency in appropriate situations, for example, localised flooding and disaster recovery.

-The City Council has an Emergency Response Plan and a dedicated Emergency Operations Centre that can be utilised at any time to coordinate its response to an emergency.
+We have an Emergency Response Plan and a dedicated Emergency Operations Centre that can be utilised at any time to coordinate its response to an emergency.
 It also has plans to provide Prepared Rest Centres in the event of the need for large scale evacuation within the District.
 There are a number of Town and Parish Councils within the District that are also preparing their own Emergency Plans for their communities.

 The Civil Contingencies Act 2004 was introduced to improve the UK's ability to deal with the consequences of major disruptive incidents and deliver a single framework for civil protection in the UK.